Edgar454/WhoIsTalking/readme.md

 ## Demo

-You can find a demo of the application here:
+You can find a demo of the  app in the demo folder :
 <video width="600" controls>
   <source src="./demo/demo.mp4" type="video/mp4">
   Your browser does not support the video tag.